mdozmorov/ChIP-seq_notes/README.md

 #### Normalization

+- [BAMscale](https://github.com/ncbi/BAMscale) - BAMscale is a one-step tool for either 1) quantifying and normalizing the coverage of peaks or 2) generated scaled BigWig files for easy visualization of commonly used DNA-seq capture based methods.

 - [CHIPIN](https://github.com/BoevaLab/CHIPIN) - ChIP-seq Intersample Normalization using gene expression.
 Assumption - non-differential genes should have non-differential peaks.

 - `S3norm` - Chip-seq normalization to sequencing depth AND signal-to-noise ratio to the common reference.
 Negative Binomial for modeling background, convert counts to -log10(p-values), use monotonic nonlinear model to match the means of the common peaks and backgrounds in two datasets. https://github.com/guanjue/S3norm